 To most social scientists, the technical details of how the Internet actually works remain arcane and inaccessible.
 At the same time, convergence is forcing scholars to grapple with how to apply regulatory regimes developed for traditional media to a world in which all services are provided via an Internet-based platform.
 This chapter explores the problems caused by the lack of familiarity with the underlying technology, using as its focus the network neutrality debate that has dominated Internet policy for the past several years.
 The analysis underscores a surprising lack of sophistication in the current debate.
 Unfamiliarity with the Internet’s architecture has allowed some advocates to characterize prioritization of network traffic as an aberration, when in fact it is a central feature designed into the network since its inception.
 The lack of knowledge has allowed advocates to recast pragmatic engineering concepts as supposedly inviolable architectural principles, effectively imbuing certain types of political advocacy with a false sense of scientific legitimacy.
 As the technologies comprising the network continue to change and the demands of end users create pressure on the network to further evolve, the absence of technical grounding risks making the status quo seem like a natural construct that cannot or should not be changed.

 Yoo, Christopher S., "Network Neutrality and the Need for a Technological Turn in Internet Scholarship" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 413.

 Broadcast and Video Studies Commons, Communications Law Commons, Communication Technology and New Media Commons, Computer Law Commons, Digital Communications and Networking Commons, Infrastructure Commons, Law and Society Commons, Science and Technology Law Commons, Science and Technology Policy Commons